Suiticals/Suity-Bot/record.md

 ## Record Stream

 The `record-stream` channel in the [SuityBot support server](https://discord.gg/hTxdyhjUmG) is a running feed of *all* actions taken.
-This includes new records, record edits, record removals with a reason states (it is mandatory that all records removed need to have an adequate reason).
+This includes new records, record edits, record removals with a reason stated (it is mandatory that all records removed need to have an adequate reason).
 All deleted records and their reasons can also be viewed using `.pct deleted`.